mrcelentano/vapor/README.md

 option-[number] selects bank.

-Caps-lock to sustain all videos.
+Caps-lock to sustain all videos, use toggle mode.
+Videos keep playing until you hit the same key agian

 Spacebar to blackout.
+Stops all videos

-Command-Shift-F to enter full screen.
+Command-Control-F to enter full screen.

 Option-S brings up fade and Video mapping controls.